Code as fast as thought: a beginner's guide to building a tailored editor with Neovim

 If you are just skimming through this series quickly, it may take somewhere around 10 to 15 mins.

-However, if you are committed to finishing this series from beginning to end, it may take 2-3 weekends or two weeks worth of evenings to complete and 1-2 months of constant usage to be fully proficient and "code as fast as thought."
+If you are committed to finishing this series from beginning to end, it may take 2–3 weekends or two weeks worth of evenings to complete and 1–2 months of constant usage to be fully proficient.

 If you are not interested in why Neovim was selected to serve as the basis of our customizations, feel free to get started right away!

 A little about Neovim: it is a modernized fork of the UNIX editor Vim.
-It has better support for modern features like LSPs (language server protocol), faster parsing engine, and more.
+It has better support and implementations for modern features like LSPs (language server protocol), parsing engine, and more.

-Here are some questions I know people will ask
+Here are some questions I have gotten in developing this series

 lua

-- Resource inefficient, both computing and storage.
+- Resource inefficient, both in terms of computing and storage.
 This is especially true when you start downloading plugins for specific languages

 - Buggy.
 It would randomly generate strange errors that gave literally zero information on the root cause.
 What follows is one of two things: either hours of Googling or constantly closing and re-opening the editor hoping it would magically go away.

 - Little focus on coding.
-There are so many useless graphical elements that take attention away from what the software is meant to do: writing code.
+There are so many apparent graphical elements that take attention away from what the software is meant to do: writing code.